Antoun Saad

-Antoun Saad (أنطون سعد, 1910 - 26 June 1977) was a Lebanese military and intelligence official, known for his tenure as head of the Second Bureau from 1958 to 1971 coincided with a period of change and unrest in Lebanon.
+Antoun Saad (أنطون سعد, 1910 - 26 June 1977) was a Lebanese military and intelligence official, known for his tenure as head of the Second Bureau from 1958 to 1971 which coincided with a period of change and unrest in Lebanon.
 He was influential in shaping the policy direction and operations of the Lebanese intelligence services, following a doctrine of "absolute security".

 He developed a close professional relationship with Fouad Chehab, which significantly shaped his career.
 Despite his success, the legacy of his methods remained controversial, with some linking it to increased tensions that contributed to Lebanon’s Civil War.

 Military career

 Saad was active in various military sectors during his service.
 He joined the Lebanese Army in 1930.
 He served as commander of the second Sniper Regiment (successor to the Levantine Regiment) from 1948 to 1950.

 Personal life

 He was married to Barsita Mikhael Saad (born 1926).
 Together they had six children: Bassam, retired Brigadier General; Hanna, a Business Engineer; Samir, who died at a young age due to malpractice; Elias, a Civil Engineer, Noha; an Endocrinologist; Rita, who died in her early twenties after losing a battle with brain cancer; and Fouad, an Industrial Engineer.